parthtyagi9/Scanalytics/README.md

 > **"The analytics platform that adapts to you, not the other way around."**

-Traditional analytics tools (Google Analytics, Mixpanel) force you to adapt your data to their schema.
+Traditional analytics tools (such as Google Analytics, Mixpanel) force you to adapt your data to their schema.
 We invert the process.
 You describe your business, and our AI generates a **custom-tailored SDK** and **automatically builds a dashboard** relevant to your specific goals.

 ---